Can home study students participate in History Day?

 What is a primary source and why do I need to use them?

-Historians – and History Day students – use primary sources to know what happened and to develop our own interpretations of the past.
+Historians – and History Day students – use both primary and secondary sources to know what happened and to develop our own interpretations of the past.

 Learn more about primary sources and where to find them online.